| Sharing the trail

 indifference when they see them, but if a deer should suddenly leap out

+in front of them, it can mean trouble.
 The same applies to bikes, hikers, dog walkers, joggers, and all

 other sorts of human trail users.
 We do our best to train our horses